codio-templates/processing-demo/.guides/content/Method-Overloading-f168.md

 <details>
   <summary><strong>Why is there an error?</strong></summary>
   Java automatically uses the default constructor when there are no constructors defined.
-If you want to overload the constructor, you must declare the default constructor if you want to instantiate an object without any arguments.
+If a constructor exists, you must declare a default constructor if you want to instantiate an object without any arguments.
 </details>

 |||